Frequently Asked Questions (FAQs)

 We encourage you, however, to provide us with an additional language certificate to enhance your chances of application acceptance.

->

-> Proof of your English skills is a requirement for admission.
+Proof of your English skills is a requirement for admission.
 Therefore, the Online Application System will ask you for an English proficiency test.
-If you cannot submit the test right away, you will be asked to indicate a date on which you will take the test and will have to provide it by the time of your final enrollment.
+If you cannot submit the test right away, you will be asked to indicate a date on which you will take the test and will have to provide it before the final deadline has passed.

->

-> Please be aware of the fact that in some countries, for instance in Bangladesh, German embassies require a valid TOEFL or IELTS test score for processing visa applications even if you are accepted to a university without such proof.
+Please be aware of the fact that in some countries, for instance in Bangladesh, German embassies require a valid TOEFL or IELTS test score for processing visa applications even if you are accepted to a university without such proof.
 In this case you should make sure that a missing English test result will not hamper your application for visa.

 show Content A 4.
 What is meant by "Native Language/Bilingual", "Medium of Instruction", or "English as a Foreign Language"?